Victoria Educational Garden cat is returned

 "I was over the moon," Lee said.
 "We missed him so much in the short time he was gone."

-For returning Fat Cat, the gardners gifted Jackson a potted bromedliad with a note thanking her, which she added to her collection of plants.
+For returning Fat Cat, the gardeners gifted Jackson a potted bromeliad with a note thanking her.
+She added the plant to her collection.

 "It was a very thoughtful gift," said Jackson, who has a small collection of named potted plants.
 "I named him Spike."